PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 ![PrestaShop Feedback home](/assets/images/2020/05/productboard-home.png)

 #### Under consideration
-Lists all expressions of needs and some features that are already well structured.
-At this step rating a card and telling the team why it is important  will help the team prioritize it.
+Lists all cards that are already specified.
+At this point, rating it and let the team know why this feature is important helps us prioritize it.

 #### In progress
 Lists all the features in progress.
 The tab is divided into several sections: User Research, Prototyping, Specifications, Development, QA testing.